Welcome to Badgers Bridge!

 We visit the beautiful surrounding countryside, local woods, Lympne Castle and Forest Areas in Lympne on our daily ‘Outward Bound’ days.

 We have strong links with Lyminge Primary school and run our After School Club there.
-We also have strong links with Lympne Primary school.
+We also have strong links with Lympne and Stelling Minnis Primary schools.

 • Badgers Bridge